 Summer Concert Series at Hopelands Gardens

 A picnic supper, a blanket, family and friends make for a perfect Monday evening May through August as local and regional artists perform at the Roland H. Windham Performing Arts Stage.
 Concerts begin at 7 and admission is free.
+During the Spring you can also enjoy the Homeland Garden Concert Series.

 Aiken becomes a regional fine art and antiques destination when the Aiken Center For the Arts hosts its annual Antique Show and Sale.
 This event brings antique hunters from all over the Southeast.
 Local dealers include:

 Enjoy a guided historic tour of Aiken sponsored by the Aiken Chamber of Commerce that can be customized to suit specific needs.
 Reservations are recommended.
 Tours are Saturdays at 10 a.m.
+Private tours are also available.

 So you’re thinking about bringing the entire family to Aiken, and you’re trying to figure out how to please everyone, right?
 No problem.
 Even the kids will be entertained.
 Boredom is not a word in Aiken’s dictionary.
 In fact, with so much to do and see, there is simply no time to even look up the word.